- Training your dog to stay in the yard teaches him boundaries and to not escape your property.

 Equip yourself with dog treats that your pet perceives as high value.
 You’ll also need to train your pup to respond to commands such as ‘stay,’ ‘come,’ or ‘leave it,’ for example.
 It‘s helpful to make sure that your dog follows these consistently before attempting boundary training.

 The three boundary methods that follow have the same basic structure, but each version adds a bit more technique and reinforcement to accommodate dogs that may perform better with slower learning or more support.
-Try the first method if your pup has shown that it responds quickly to training.
+Try the first method if your dog responds quickly to training.

 The Basic Boundary Method